MichaelsPlayground/NfcTagIdentifier/readme.md

 ## NTAG21x family

+Some tag facts: Manufacturer programmed 7-byte UID for each device, Pre-programmed Capability container with one time programmable bits (NDEF), Field programmable read-only locking function, ECC based originality signature, 32-bit password protection to prevent unauthorized memory operations.
+The data is organized in pages of 4 byte of data each.

 There are 3 tags available and the datasheet covers all of them NTAG213_215_216 : https://www.nxp.com/docs/en/data-sheet/NTAG213_215_216.pdf
 1) NTAG213: Total memory 180 bytes